Proficiency-based/Mastery Learning for EECS & beyond

 Project Summary

-Traditional teaching and evaluation methods used in STEM higher education, such as lab assignments, homework, and exams, are usually “fixed time, variable learning”: assessments have deadlines, and student grades are based on a snapshot of what they know at that moment in time.
+Traditional teaching and assessment methods are “fixed time, variable learning”: assessments have inflexible deadlines, and student grades are based on a snapshot of what they can demonstrate at that moment in time.
 This approach magnifies equity gaps in student preparation: in our own lower-division CS courses, one of the best predictors of student grades is prior exposure to similar material.
 In contrast, mastery learning is “fixed learning, variable time”: flexible policies for assessment deadlines, combined with many opportunities for students to practice and get feedback on their work, has long been shown to increase student success to a level comparable to one-on-one tutoring [1], and recent work has suggested the impact this could have if adopted more widely in CS education [2].
 There are two challenges to implementing mastery learning in our traditional setting.
-First, summative assessments (exams) must be designed so that they are relatively easy to administer and need not be taken at the same time by all students, thus allowing flexible scheduling and exam re-takes.
+First, summative assessments (exams) must be “async-resilient”: the exam’s integrity must not depend heavily on all students taking it simultaneously, thus allowing flexible scheduling and exam re-takes.
 Second, formative assessments (homework/labs), which foster new learning rather than measuring existing learning, must be plentiful and give immediate feedback, so that students can practice as much as they need to without the need for (slow) human grading.
-This project aims to develop paradigm-based randomizable question generators (PRQGs), to encourage and support “mastery” over foundational Computer Science concepts tailored to each student versus fast-paced learning and evaluation.
-This project will adapt and adopt the University Illinois at Urbana-Champaign’s PrairieLearn platform for mastery learning in computer-based assessments.
-Question generators provide a way to generate a great many variants of a question on demand, both for student practice and to customize each student’s exam.
+We have been using PrairieLearn, developed at the University of Illinois at Urbana-Champaign, to author question generators that can generate many variants of a question on demand, both for student practice and to customize each student’s exam.
 This allows flexible policies regarding homework deadlines, exam re-takes, and so on.
 The technical and policy ingredients together enable mastery learning.
-(Our related project on Flextensions proposes a systematic and scalable solution to automating the management of flexible deadlines.)
+(Our related project on Flextensions proposes a systematic and scalable solution to automating the management of flexible homework deadlines.)
 Mastery learning is working.
 In Fall 2020 as part of this project, any CS10 student who wished to pass, but was in danger of not passing, could elect to receive an Incomplete grade and finish the remaining work after the semester’s end with no fixed deadline.
 URM students benefited relatively more from this policy: the percentage of students who would have otherwise failed, but passed given our new format, was higher for URM students than for women, and higher for women than for majority-group students.
-In Fall 2022, we went further: any CS10 student who was on track to receive a grade lower than what they wished to receive could elect to receive an Incomplete grade and finish the remaining work after the semester’s end with no fixed deadline to get the higher grade.
+In Fall 2022, any CS10 student who was on track to receive a grade lower than what they wished to receive could elect to receive an Incomplete grade and finish the remaining work after the semester’s end with no fixed deadline to get the higher grade.
 Once again, 45% of URM students (vs. 31% of non-URM) and 55% of women (vs. 52%) benefited from this policy.
 See our end-of-project 2022 report for details.
 Mastery learning requires resources.
-Developing PQGs to support the above experiences is demanding work with a high learning curve, and is being done primarily by our very talented and hardworking undergraduates, most of whom have TA or other academic staff experience.
-Their work is supported by seed funds from the UC Berkeley College of Engineering and the Office of the Vice Chancellor for Undergraduate Education, and by a major award from the California Education Learning Lab (CELL).
-UC Berkeley is collaborating with Cal State Long Beach and El Camino College on this innovative and exciting pilot project to improve student equity/diversity and institutional resilience in Computer Science through mastery learning.
-The goal is to establish a permanent Center for promoting proficiency-based learning on these and other California campuses.
-The direct cost of providing ongoing service is less than $10 per student-enrollment (1 student-enrollment = 1 student enrolled in 1 course) to operate the software for authoring and delivering assessments using PRQGs.
+Developing question generators is being done primarily by our very talented and hardworking undergraduates, most of whom have TA or other academic staff experience.
+We have resources available to help onboard your teaching staff to do this, and we even offer a CS special topics course in designing and evaluating interactive online assessments.
+This work is supported by seed funds from the UC Berkeley College of Engineering and the Office of the Vice Chancellor for Undergraduate Education, and by two major awards from the California Education Learning Lab (CELL) in collaboration with Cal State Long Beach and El Camino College on this innovative and exciting pilot project to improve student equity/diversity and institutional resilience in Computer Science through mastery learning.
 The project’s hypotheses are that mastery learning using PQGs will contribute to higher retention, stronger learning outcomes, more effective use of instructor time, and an increase in successful participation in computing for traditionally underrepresented students.
 We hope the findings of this project will open the door towards new learning approaches to expand diversity and inclusion in Computer Science.
-We’re adapting and adopting UIUC’s PrairieLearn platform to author and administer the assessments.

 1. Bloom, Benjamin S (June–July 1984).
 “The 2 Sigma Problem: The Search for Methods of Group Instruction as Effective as One-to-One Tutoring” (PDF).
 Educational Researcher.
 13 (6): 4–16. doi:10.3102/0013189×013006004